BuddhiLW/Labs/sql.md

-# Run SQL in VM and connect to it, with Go
+# TODO: Run SQL in VM and connect to it, with Go

 ```sh
 vboxmanage startvm bubble-sql --type headless